iominh/ng-scrollbars/bower_components/ng-scrollbars/readme.md

 I found several Angular scrollbars listed below but in general the styling didn't fit or they were lacking features.

-Ultimately I found a [Stackoverflow post](http://stackoverflow.com/questions/21306853/using-a-directive-to-make-an-element-scrollable-in-angularjs) by JMaylin that inspired me to finish the integration effort he/she started.
+Ultimately I found a [Stackoverflow post](http://stackoverflow.com/questions/21306853/using-a-directive-to-make-an-element-scrollable-in-angularjs) by JMaylin that inspired me to continue the integration effort he/she started.

 # Other options